Wookey-Technologies/sansar-script/README.md

 **Suggestions** - contains ideas for future examples and tutorials.
 We will periodically review the suggestions left in this folder and try to turn them into examples or tutorials if we can.

 **Tutorials** - hopefully this is self-explanatory enough.
-Look here if you're trying to get started.
+Look in this directory if you're trying to get started.
 Tutorials are different than examples in that they may include binary assets or other resources you may need to follow along.